twobombs/qrackmin/README.md

 - ### Qrackmin:POCL

-This container is meant to be used with high memory high CPU count VM/baremetal hosts ( 56+ cores, 512 GB RAM )
+This container is meant to be used with high memory high CPU count VM/baremetal hosts (56+ cores, 512+ GB RAM)

 To simulate performance and measured results on high-Qubit (34+) for validation before GPU cluster deployment